 Paul: An absolute honor!
 Those people really care about films, so when they call you, they’re as excited as you are that you got in!
 They actually called Adam Green’s partner Cory and he saved their message for two months and played it for me after our final screening at Sundance, and it was just so cool to hear all the joy that went into making this film reflected right back at you.
 So, being a representative of our genre at Sundance, a place that LOVES movies, was a huge, huge honor to our whole team.
 We had the biggest posse of cast and crew in attendance I could find, and most of them came all the way from Canada.
 We hit the streets, old school, and made sure we brought the horror to Park City in as big a way as possible.

 Kelsey: You have stated that you have a fondness for body horror.
 What is it about the terror one’s body can inject that is so fascinating for you?

-Paul: I’m just always looking to get scared again like I was when I was a little kid watching Aliens, and it’s not easy anymore, so when I find something that gets under my skin, I’m all over it.
+Paul: I’m just always looking to get scared again like I was when I was a little kid watching Alien, and it’s not easy anymore, so when I find something that gets under my skin, I’m all over it.
 And it’s precisely the stuff that gets under my skin that does it – the stuff where you have to face this idea that you don’t have control over your own body, that is some of the only stuff that still shakes me up.